Quick Info: What is marital property?

 Commingling of Property

 As if determining what is marital property and what is separate property is not difficult enough, sometimes spouses complicate the process because they have commingled – that is, combined – marital assets with non-marital assets.
 This frequently occurs when one of the spouses has an individual banking account in their name only before the marriage but, after marriage, they add their spouse to the account and allow their spouse access to the account.
 Or they pay marital debts and expenses (groceries, bills, etc.) from the account.
-If the parties are able to agree what portion of the asset is marital and what portion is separate, the court will likely adopt that agreement.
+If the parties are able to agree on what portion of the asset is marital and what portion is separate, the court will likely adopt that agreement.
 But what if the parties cannot agree?
 In such a situation, the court may need to step in and determine what part, if any, of the asset is separate property.

 Assets and property are not the only things that get divided during a divorce; the liabilities and the debts of the spouses get divided as well.
 Similar to assets and property, liabilities are classified as either separate and non-marital or as marital liabilities, depending on who incurred the debt and when it was incurred.
 If a debt is found to be non-marital, then the spouse who incurred the debt will be singularly responsible for the full debt following the divorce.
 If, on the other hand, the liability is found to be marital, the court may order that both parties continue paying the debt jointly or that some marital assets be sold in order to satisfy the debt.
 For instance, Jesus’ student loans incurred before marriage will likely continue to be his separate debt, whereas credit cards used for purchases during the marriage will likely be considered a marital liability.